craic/pi_power/README.md

 * The diodes isolate the power up and power down functions
 * The two diodes in series serve to drop the battery voltage to a safe level for the Pi GPIO pin

-Note that it leaves out the low battery component of that project as we can monitor that as part of the battery voltage in the next section.
+Note that it leaves out the low battery component of the LiPoPi project as we can monitor that as part of the battery voltage in the next section.

-Also note the addition of a 0.1uF ceramic capacitor between GPIO26 and Ground.
+Note the addition of a 0.1uF ceramic capacitor between GPIO26 and Ground.
 Without this, GPIO26 would trigger a shutdown whenever
 I plugged the USB power cable into the PowerBoost.
 I don't why this happens but it probably because of relatively long wires on the breadboard acting as radio antennae and picking up some sort of spike when the USB cable was connected.
 This was easily solved, however, by adding the capacitor to smooth out the line to GPIO26.

 Try it in your configuration and if you don't need it then leave it out.

-Important Note - RasPi 3 treats GPIO14 differently - see the circuit below for the necessary change